 Clifford is a tiny village located in the state of Michigan.
 With a population of 308 people and just one neighborhood, Clifford is the 623rd largest community in Michigan.
-Much of the housing stock in Clifford was built prior to World War II, making it one of the older and more historic villages in the country.
+Clifford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Clifford is a blue-collar town, with 49.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clifford is a village of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Clifford who work in food service (11.21%), maintenance occupations (6.90%), and sales jobs (6.03%).